ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A720 CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is still open.

+-  ``ERRATA_A720_3711910``: This applies errata 3711910 workaround to
+   Cortex-A720 CPU.
+This needs to be enabled for revisions r0p0, r0p1 and r0p2.
+It is still open.

 For Cortex-A720_AE, the following errata build flags are defined :

 -  ``ERRATA_A720_AE_3699562``: This applies errata 3699562 workaround